lamichhaneamrit/camera_management/README.md

 ![alt text](https://github.com/lamichhaneamrit/camera_management/blob/master/all_good.PNG)
 __________________________________________________
 Here is the video version.(The internet was not stable during the process, so there are some interuption :)

+*Note:I tried to deploy it on heroku , but it did not work well..So, some dependencies for heroku must be removed, in order to test on your device ) *